hexbatch/apple-core/core-docs/step-3-remotes/remote-api.md

         user: required
         usage_group: (optional)
-        remote_element_type: (optional) This remote type inherits from the standard remote type and the user type of the creator name : unique in remotes
+        name : unique in remotes
         is_retired: default false // if true then cannot be added to element types is_on : if off then all read and writes will fail and the remote not called